 - 10.4.3.2.1 AARP's travel vendor is contracted to secure air travel quotes.
-Any exceptions to making travel arrangements through the vendor must be requested by contacting the National Office via a 'Submit a request' from the OneSupport Help Center. - 10.4.3.2.2 If air transportation is authorized, ground transportation may be used, but reimbursement may not exceed that of the equivalent air transportation.
+Any exceptions to making travel arrangements through the vendor must be requested by contacting the National Office via a 'Submit a request' from the home page of the Volunteer Portal. - 10.4.3.2.2 If air transportation is authorized, ground transportation may be used, but reimbursement may not exceed that of the equivalent air transportation.
 Supporting documentation regarding the cost of air travel must be included with the mileage expense statement.
 Documentation can be obtained from the AARP travel vendor.